davidjguru/davidjguru.github.io/_posts/2019-6-9-Containers-docker-docker-compose-ddev-cheatsheet.md

 # Executes a command inside a running container
 docker exec idcontainer unixcommand

+# Connect to the Prompt of a Container
+docker exec -it IDCONTAINER /bin/bash

 # Attach local standard output, input and error
 # streams to a running container
 docker attach IDCONTAINER